 Dr. Vilna Bashi Treitler is Professor in the Department of Black Studies at the University of California at Santa Barbara, and a Professor of Sociology.
 As a sociologist and visual artist, her scholarship and art centers on the intersection of race, migration, and inequality.
 She is the 2020 recipient of the Cox-Johnson-Frasier award bestowed by the American Sociological Association for scholarship in service to social justice.

-Treitler is the author of The Ethnic Project: Transforming Racial Fictions into Ethnic Factions, was honored by inclusion in the Zora Canon, a list of the best 100 books written by an African American woman.
+Her book, The Ethnic Project: Transforming Racial Fiction into Ethnic Factions, was honored by inclusion in the Zora Canon, a list of the best 100 books written by an African American woman.
 The book argues that beliefs in racial distinctions persist – despite 100 years of evidence proving them false – because ethnic groups use their social agency to fight for a better racial status, thus reifying rather than dismantling the racial structure.

 Her book, Survival of the Knitted: Immigrant Social Networks in a Stratified World (Stanford University Press, 2007), provides a new model of immigrant networks and shows how transnational networks shaped black migrants’ socioeconomic adaptation in New York, London, Canada, and the Caribbean.
 Survival was named Finalist for the Thomas-Znanecki Book Award given by the American Sociological Association’s section on International Migration.